kenneth0810/Team-13/README.md

 apt-get install git
 ```

-3. Create a virtual environment by using the the following command (myenv is the name of the virtual environment)
+3. Create a virtual environment by using the following command (myenv is the name of the virtual environment)
 ```
 python3 -m venv myenv
 ```